thenibirahmed/482-final-assignment/readme.txt

-- Please run in server
+- Please run in server to get the cookie working
-- If add to cart does not work please try clicking the remember me button twice or thrice only for the first time